AleahPorras/CECS-327-Group-Project/README.md

 This demonstration requires two or more terminals for the server and client(s).

-    1. Start the Server (Chat Message Hub):
+    1. Start the Broker and Server (Chat Message Hub):

-    python server.py
+    python broker.py

-    (The server will listen on 127.0.0.1:12345).
+    (The server will listen on 127.0.0.1:5555).

+    python server-xmlrpc.py
+	( The server returns "Connecting to ThisCord Server...)

 	2. Start Client 1:

-    python client.py
+    python client-xmlrpc.py

-    (Enter a message, and observe the echo response).
+    (Enter a name/room, and observe the echo response on server-xmlrpc).

     3. Start Client 2 (Optional, in a new terminal):

-    python client.py
+    python client-xmlrpc.py

     (Observe that the server handles both connections concurrently).